Jordiop/adventjs/readme.md

-# Advent of JavaScript - Exercise Website
+# AdventJS - Exercise Website

-A beautiful website to display your Advent of JavaScript coding challenges and solutions, built with Astro.
+A beautiful website to display your AdventJS coding challenges and solutions, built with Astro.

 ## Features